douglasstarnes/mempy-flask-heroku/README.md

 2015-03-28T23:25:19.828+0000 **          enabling http interface
 ```

-To see if out database was create run the `show dbs` command in the `mongo` shell.
+To see if the database was created run the `show dbs` command in the `mongo` shell.
 The output will look something like this:
 ```
 admin      (empty)
 local      0.078GB
 mempydemo  0.078GB
 ```

-And we can see that the database was created.
-Switch to it with the `use mempydemo` command.
-MongoDB store data as _documents_ inside of _collections_.
+We can see that the database was created.
+Make it the current database with the `use mempydemo` command.
+MongoDB stores data as _documents_ inside of _collections_.
 The `Shape` class we created represents a document.
-So if we run the `show collections` command in the `mongo` shell we should see it:
+So if we run the `show collections` command in the `mongo` shell we should see a collection for the `Shape` class:
 ```
 shape
 system.indexes
 ```

 To see the documents (data) that are inside of a collection, we can call the `find()` method on the collection.
-In the `mongo` shell, the variable `db` refers to current database.
-The collections are just properties on that `db`.
+In the `mongo` shell, the variable `db` refers to current database ('mempydemo' in my project).
+The collections are just properties on the `db`.
 So to get all of the documents in the `shape` collection we would run:
 ```
 db.shape.find()
 ```